 Honestly, this is one of the best hotel beaches I’ve experienced anywhere in the world for beauty, convenience, user-friendly attributes, and relaxation.

-The Koko Kids’ Club provides supervised entertainment for kids ages 4-12.
+The Koko Kids’ Club provides supervised entertainment for children aged 4-12.
 They have an outlet right off the beach so that parents have a place to drop kids off to get out of the sun, as well as an outlet by the main pool.
-The beach option is absolutely brilliant for parents who don’t want to commit to specific kids’ club dropoff times.
+The Eden Roc beach club option is absolutely brilliant for parents who don’t want to commit to specific kids’ club dropoff times.
 I wish I’d found a property that had that available when our son was young!
 Activity options include crafts and games.
 It’s geared toward entertaining younger children.

 The all-suite accommodations are another property highlight.
 Two-bedroom, two-bathroom Family Suites are optimal for families.
 The second bedroom has bunk beds and the living room has a sofa bed, so these units easily sleep families 2 adults and 2-3 children.
 At 1,316 square meters, families have a wonderful open space to spread out.
 All rooms at Eden Roc Cap Cana have private pools and gardens.
 Fantastic for families looking to spend some intimate time together, but without giving up the amenities of a full resort.

 We stayed in a Junior Suite with an open-plan bedroom and living room that includes a sofa bed.
 Although this is their smallest suite, at 824 square meters, it’s still massive compared to standard hotel rooms.
-These suites were custom-developed for Eden Roc Cap Cana with high ceilings and floor-to-ceiling windows.
+These suites were custom-developed for Eden Roc at Cap Cana with high ceilings and floor-to-ceiling windows, plus marble floors.
 They are bright and filled with light.

 Bathrooms have marble Jacuzzis, rain showers, and an outdoor shower and sitting area as well.
 There’s an in-room Nespresso coffee maker and of course, a fully stocked mini-bar.
 Does it sound like hotel room paradise?
 It is.